reportportal/example-custom-analyzer/README.md

 with analyzers by HTTP and it has pretty simple interface.

 ### Analyze
-In a realization should be implemented at least one controller with path that consumes request from RP to analyze launch:
+In a realization should be implemented at least one controller that consumes request from RP to analyze launch with url:
 ```yaml
 http://host:port/_analyzer
 ```